mmikowski/jquery.event.ue/README.md

 The following motions are supported:

 - tap
-- long-press
+- long-hold
-- drag start, drag move, drag end
+- drag: start, move, end
-- long-press drag start, move, and end
+- long-hold-drag: start, move, end
-- zoom start, zoom move, zoom end
+- zoom: start, move, end

-Notice the event object is a little different, so take care, especially with event delegation - target is currently different.
-The example HTML should help point the way.
+See the `ue-test.html` file for example use of the event object.

-### Taps
+### Tap
-A click or a tap event results in a `utap` event.
+A click or a tap motion results in a `utap` event.
 - *Desktop* uses a *short-press Left Mouse Button [LMB]* motion.
 - *Touch* uses a *tap* motion.

 A click or a tap must be reside within a tolerance radius;
 otherwise it starts a drag event.
-And it must be short in duration - otherwise the motion becomes a `uheld` event.
+It must also be short in duration; otherwise it becomes a long-hold event.

-You may configure the drag radius and the long-press durations.
+You may tweak the tap, drag, and long-hold tolerances in the `defaultOptMap` at the top of the lib.
+The API will have a method to change these values in the future.

-### Long-press
+### Long-hold
-A long-press or long-hold event results in a `uheld` event.
+A long-hold motion results in a `uheld` event.
 - *Desktop* uses a *long-press Left Mouse Button [LMB]* motion.
 - *Touch* uses a *long-touch* motion.

-A `uheld` event is distinguished from a `utap` event by the duration of the press.
-If the press short, the motion is a `utap` event; if the duration exceeds the configured threshold, a `uheld` event is fired *immediately*.
+Long-hold motion is distinguished from a tap by the duration of the press.
+A `uheld` event is triggered when a press duration exceeds the long-hold tolerance.

 ### Drag
-Dragging events.
+A drag motion results in a single `udragstart` event, one or more `udragmove` events, and a final `udragend` event.

 - *Desktop* uses a *LMB down - swipe - LMB up* motion
 - *Touch* uses a *swiping* motion.

-There are three events:
+Event details:
 - `udragstart` - fires at the start of a drag (LMB down or finger press where motion has moved out of the drag radius)
 - `udragmove`  - fires each time the mouse or finger moves
 - `udragend`   - fires at the end of a drag (LMB up or finger release)

 ### Zoom
-Zooming events.
+A zoom motion results in a single 'uzoomstart` event, one or more `uzoommove` events, and a final `uzoomend` event.

 - *Desktop* uses a *shift+LMB down - swipe - LMB up* motion.
 - *Touch* uses a *pinching* motion.

-A zoom motion, like drag, actually consists of three events:
+Event details:
 - `uzoomstart` - fires at the start of zoom
 - `uzoommove`  - fires as zoom amount changes
 - `uzoomend`   - fires at end of zoom motion

 ## Event Attributes
-These are the event object attributes:
+The event object includes these attributes in addition to those already provided by jQuery:

 - `event.px_start_x` : position for x at start of motion
 - `event.px_start_y` : ibid y